wri-china/SPAM-China-1km/README.md

 ![equation](https://latex.codecogs.com/svg.latex?\text{SPAM}_{\text{Year}_{\text{yunnan}}}=\frac{NBS_{\text{Year}}\times\text{SPAM2010}_{\text{yunnan}}}{NBS_{2010}})

-Interpolation: it refers to up-sampling from 10km resolution to 1km resolution (Appendix IV)
+Interpolation: it refers to up-sampling from 10km resolution to 1km resolution

 Clip: it refers to clipping the area of Yunnan from origin SPAM data by using Yunnan province’s boundary

-Sum: it refers to accumulation of all the pixel value in SPAM 2010 in region of Yunnan NBS{Year}: it refers to the total agriculture production in Yunnan for the year {Year} according to the standards of the National Bureau of Statistics.
+Sum: it refers to accumulation of all the pixel value in SPAM 2010 in region of Yunnan

+NBS{Year}: it refers to the total agriculture production in Yunnan for the year {Year} according to the standards of the National Bureau of Statistics.

 ## Usage Instructions